U48 318—Web Site Design and Development

 - Class attendance and participation (25%): You are expected to attend class prepared to learn and discuss the topics with your fellow classmates.
 We may also work on in-class exercises, and you are expected to take an active part in those exercises.

-- 2 in-class mini-projects (25% each): We will practice CSS in class.
+- In-class mini-projects (50%): We will practice CSS in class.
 At scheduled times, you will have one week to complete an assigned mini-project involving the use of these technologies.
 Think of it as an open-book test, since you will be allowed to use your class notes and any other resources you can access.

 Grades will be based on an average of the above as follows: